tannerdolby/eleventy-photo-gallery/README.md

 If you have already transformed an image and wish to only generate the responsive image markup using `<picture>`, simply use the `respimg` shortcode again anywhere within your project.
 Read more on the [plugin docs](https://github.com/tannerdolby/eleventy-plugin-sharp-respimg#using-the-paired-shortcode-more-than-once-for-the-same-image).

 ### Transforming multiple images
-You can also transform multiple images at build-time using [global data](https://www.11ty.dev/docs/data-global/) or [front matter](https://www.11ty.dev/docs/data-frontmatter/) to handle all image resizing and reformatting needs in one go using a `for` loop.
+You can also transform multiple images dynamincally at build-time using [global data](https://www.11ty.dev/docs/data-global/) or [front matter](https://www.11ty.dev/docs/data-frontmatter/) to handle all image resizing and reformatting needs in one go using a `for` loop.

 Refer to [eleventy-plugin-sharp-respimg](https://github.com/tannerdolby/eleventy-plugin-sharp-respimg) documentation for more information on usage.